totaljs/jComponent/readme.md

 COMPONENT('my-component-name', function() {
     var instance = this;

+    instance.global;
+    // Returns {Object}.
+The global object is the shared object for all instances
+    // of this component.

     instance.name;
     // This property contains the component name, e.g. my-component-name.
     // If you use multiple // same components then this value will be same like other.